DingXiaoH/RepVGG/README.md

 **A**: No!
 More precisely, we do the conversion only once right after training.
 Then the training-time model can be discarded, and the resultant model only has 3x3 kernels.
 We only save and use the resultant model.

-## An optional trick with a custom weight decay
+## An optional trick with a custom weight decay (deprecated)

-***June 10, 2021*** Training with the custom weight decay has been tested.
-Just add ```--custwd``` to the training command.
+This is deprecated.
+Please check ```repvggplus_custom_L2.py```.
+The intuition is to add regularization on the equivalent kernel.
+It may work in some cases.

-To train or finetune it, slightly change your training code like this:
+The training code should be changed like this:
 ```
         #   Build model and data loader as usual
         for samples, targets in enumerate(train_data_loader):